13 Feb, 2013 | Netvantage in SEO

 - - H - -

 Headings – Text that is placed within heading tags, such as H1, H2, H3 or H4.
-The size and bold type provide clear reading for the visitor.
+The size and bold type provide a clear reading for the visitor.
 A search engine will use the text within these tags for categorizing the page.

 HTML – HyperText Markup Language – A standardized language for managing the contents of a webpage to present in an organized fashion to the visitor.
 Functionality within the page will support the placement of elements including videos, images and text that adjust to the screen size.